diyscif/diyscif/scif-thesis.md

 source and location of any type of device "tapping" the line to capture information travelling on it.
-Test techniques include a digital multimeter to test lines for voltage, current, resistance, and incapacitance anomalies, frequency domain reflectometion (FDR) to check for impedance anomalies resulting from taps on the line, non-linear junction detection to check for electronics connected to a wire, digital demodulation to confirm that a digital telephone line is not passing audio when it shouldn't, and a high-gain amplifier to detect
+Test techniques include a digital multimeter to test lines for voltage, current, resistance, and incapacitance anomalies, frequency domain reflectometry (FDR) to check for impedance anomalies resulting from taps on the line, non-linear junction detection to check for electronics connected to a wire, digital demodulation to confirm that a digital telephone line is not passing audio when it shouldn't, and a high-gain amplifier to detect